open-function-computers-llc/rad-theme-engine-docs/content/docs/getting-started/laravel-mix.md

 let mix = require('laravel-mix');

-mix.js('src/app.js', 'dist').setPublicPath('dist');
+mix.js('src/app.js', 'dist').setPublicPath('dist').version();
 ```

 This will tell laravel-mix to compile `src/app.js` and output it in the `dist` folder.
+The addition of `.version()` will generate a random hash to append to the filename, forcing browsers to update their cache.
 To add other types of files, check out [these examples](https://laravel-mix.com/docs/6.0/examples).

 ## Compile